Overview

 Iconopôle was created on 1 March 2019.
 It houses collections with a link to the history of Vaud canton from a geographical, ethnographic, cultural and scientific point of view.
 It also offers access to documents linked to printing in French-speaking Switzerland, the history of the book and graphic communication.
 The best-represented period is between 1880 and 1970.

-Due to the relocation of our collections, the consultation of archives and heritage objects will be unavailable from March 1st until further notice.
+Due to the relocation of our collections, the consultation of archives and heritage objects is unavailable since March 1st 2024.
 If you have any questions, please feel free to write to us.

 Iconopôle is in the process of producing inventories of its various sets and collections.
 These are gradually being published in the Patrinum database.